MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-allocation.md

 <!--KFM: I added this.
 Am I right that we need this section here? -->

-After you've finished updating your configuration, you must apply the changes to activate them.
+After you've finished changing your configuration, you must apply the changes to activate them.

 1. In the Inventory Visibility app, select **Admin Settings** on the navigation pane.
 1. On the **Update configuration** tile, select **Manage**.